akka/akka/akka-docs/src/main/paradox/typed/interaction-patterns.md

 The child is created with the context it needs to do the work, including an `ActorRef` that it can respond to.
 When the complete result is there the child responds with the result and stops itself.

 As the protocol of the session actor is not a public API but rather an implementation detail of the parent actor, it may not always make sense to have an explicit protocol and adapt the messages of the actors that the session actor interacts with.
-For this use case it is possible to express that the actor can receive any
+For this use case it is possible to express that the actor can receive any message (@scala[`Any`]@java[`Object`]).

 Scala
 :  @@snip [InteractionPatternsSpec.scala]($akka$/akka-actor-typed-tests/src/test/scala/docs/akka/typed/InteractionPatternsSpec.scala) { #per-session-child }